Senior Executive Team

-Kim Bimestefer was appointed by Governor John Hickenlooper to serve as Executive Director for the Department of Health Care Policy and Financing on January 8, 2018.
+Kim Bimestefer was appointed by Governor John Hickenlooper to serve as Executive Director for the Department of Health Care Policy and Financing in January 2018.
 She was reappointed by Governor Jared Polis in December 2018 and confirmed by the Colorado Senate in January 2019.
 Executive Director Bimestefer has been a senior healthcare executive for more than 25 years in not-for-profit, publicly-traded and sole-proprietorship organizations.
 She has been the local Board Chair, President & General Manager for Cigna Mountain States, responsible for strategy, customer satisfaction, care management, provider contracting, growth and profit & loss.

 Tom Massey is the Deputy Executive Director and Policy Communications & Administration Office Director.
 He is responsible for the management of government relations, internal and external communications, legal division, human resources, workforce development and facility operations.
-Prior to coming to the Department, Massey served as a state legislator representing Colorado House District 60 (Poncha Springs, Salida) for eight years.
+Prior to coming to the Department, Massey served as a state legislator representing Colorado House District 60 for eight years.
 He was a member of the Health and Environment Committee and chaired the House Education Committee.
 He sponsored several pieces of health care legislation, some of which included prescription drug monitoring, home health care, health information technology and electronic prescriptions in Health First Colorado.

 John Bartholomew is the Finance Office Director and oversees all financial operations of the Department.
-Prior to his role as the Chief Financial Officer, John served as an economist, a statistical analyst, the director of the Rates and Analysis Division, and the Budget Director for the Department.
-In the past few years, he has played an instrumental role in finding departmental budget savings and assisting the Governor’s budget office in submitting balanced budgets.
+Prior to his role as Chief Financial Officer, Bartholomew served as an economist, a statistical analyst, the director of the Rates and Analysis Division and the Budget Director for the Department.
+Bartholomew has played an instrumental role in finding departmental budget savings and assisting the Governor’s budget office in submitting balanced budgets.

 Office of Community Living Director

-Bonnie Silva is the Director of the Office of Community Living and serves the role of guiding policy, strategy, and system redesign.
+Bonnie Silva is the Director of the Office of Community Living and serves the role of guiding policy, strategy and system redesign.
 The Office of Community Living administers long-term services and supports benefits for people with physical, intellectual and developmental disabilities.
-This includes long-term services and supports, from services for people in their home and community to services provided by nursing facilities.
+This includes long-term services and supports for people living in their home and community to services provided by nursing facilities.
 Prior to her current role, Silva was the long-term services and supports Division Director at the Department and has extensive experience in program administration, policy development, quality oversight and community engagement.